oschrenk/notes/mongodb.md

 	mongo
 	>

-You can directly connect to a database by issueing
+You can directly connect to a database by issuing

 	mongo foo
 	mongo 192.168.13.7/foo